 - With respect to the introduction of the ACI, it would be crucial for the Amendment to clearly define the scope of the ACI’s role and its powers.

-- Pertinently, the question arises whether designation of institution by Supreme Court and the High Court for securing speedy appointment of the arbitrators.
-Section 11 in the Act becomes redundant.
+- Pertinently, the question arises whether in view of establishment of an institution like ACI, for securing speedy appointment of the arbitrators, Section 11 of the Act becomes redundant.
 Further, where a party is objecting to the validity of the arbitration agreement itself, what is the course of action to be adopted in such circumstances.

 - Further, the Amendment Bill, 2018 could have provided clarification on the issue, whether two Indian parties can agree for a foreign seated arbitration, despite being bound by the Indian Law.